 Central Maine Community College supports its students by providing a part-time coordinator for gender equity issues and programs.
 The gender equity coordinator is instrumental in recruiting and retention efforts especially for the college's female and male students who pursue non-traditional majors.
-The coordinator acts as advisor to the Gender Equity club, and provides for many exploratory opportunities for men and women in technical education and careers.
+The coordinator provides for many exploratory opportunities for men and women in technical education and careers.